Normaly on arch linux there is no way to know wheater someone took out your ssd and modified the files on the ESP or the root partition.

 This guide assumes you already installed archlinux with a ESP mounted at /boot/ that is located at /dev/nvme0n1p1 and a LUKS2 encryped root partition that is located at /dev/nvme0n1p2and are using mkintcpio and the `linux` kernel and the fish shell and you have sudo installed and set up to let you execute commands as root.

-tpm2-tss` with pacman.rd.luks.name=uuid=root root=/dev/mapper/root rw zswap.enabled=0 rd.luks.options=tpm2-device=auto,tpm2-measure-pcr=yes replacing uuid with the UUID of the LUKS2 root partition.# mkinitcpio preset file for the 'linux' package
+tpm2-tss with pacman.rd.luks.name=uuid=root root=/dev/mapper/root rw zswap.enabled=0 rd.luks.options=tpm2-device=auto,tpm2-measure-pcr=yes replacing uuid with the UUID of the LUKS2 root partition.
+(This file will define the kernel command line.)# mkinitcpio preset file for the 'linux' package

 #ALL_config="/etc/mkinitcpio.conf"